ethereum/EIPs/EIPS/eip-signTypedData.md

 <img src="https://github.com/0xProject/EIPs/tree/master/EIPS/eip-eth_signTypedData/eth_signTypedData.png" width="500px">

 It's important to make the schema part of the signature (explanation can be found in “Rationale” section).
 The way the schema will be combined with the values to generate the hash signed by the user is shown below.
 First, the schema is encoded into a string using a method similar to [solidity events signatures](http://solidity.readthedocs.io/en/develop/contracts.html#low-level-interface-to-logs).
-It is then hashed together with the keccak256 hash of the data array.
+Then it's hash is prepended to the data array before hashing it.

 ### Pseudocode examples: